 The back elevation of this duplex Clerkenwell penthouse overlooks a commercial office building, where screening was required across its two-tiered layout.
-The living room's tiny balcony was planted with an evergreen Pittosporum in a bespoke architectural planter which lets in vital daylight through its lateral void, while the entrance hall and various bedrooms were screened by custom-made, sliced aluminium sheeting, powder coated in slate-grey.
-We concealed air conditioning units with a small square pattern, enabling airflow, while posts were coated in a deeper hue to create definition, where an openable gate leads to an external fire escape route towards St. John Street.
+The living room's tiny balcony was planted with an evergreen Pittosporum in a bespoke rooftop planter which advances copious daylight through its lateral void, while the entrance hall and various bedrooms were neatly screened by custom-made, expanded aluminium sheeting, powder coated in slate-grey.
+We concealed air conditioning units with a small square pattern, enabling adequate airflow, while posts were coated in a deeper hue to add definition, where an openable gate leads to a fire escape into St John Street.

 Although this rooftop terrace is only one storey high, its perimeter required a sturdy screen to increase safety for the kids.
 With a lush woodland backdrop and captivating sunrays filtering through tree canopies, we designed a contemporary hardwood screen in keeping with the residence.
 Solid Balau timber was specially machined and precisely engineered to enable slotting horizontal boards, providing abundant light filtration.
-The entire frame was fitted snugly onto its parapet, congruent with the rooftop's decking design, integral grill counter and surrounding architectural details of the development.
+The entire frame was fitted snugly onto its parapet, congruent with the decking, built-in barbecue and overall detail design, complementing the surrounding architecture.

 When our clients embarked on the extensive renovation of their three-storey Southgate townhouse, detail was on everybody's mind from the outset.
 With a sizeable garden, frontage and roof terrace to design and build, we fused the screening narrative into one master plan.
 In order to minimise the typical rigmarole of neighbours' right to light and tedious building regulations, we selected a minimalist, frameless glass screen for the rooftop terrace.
 The adjoining master bedroom regained a significant amount of daylight, augmented by night-time silhouettes and a translucent backdrop for dainty foliage, where paramount safety attributes and a low maintenance material define long-term, indoor-outdoor usability prospects.